zorael/dialect/README.md

 # Unit test generation

-Compiling the `assertgen` dub build configuration builds a command-line tool with which it is easy to generate assert blocks like the one above.
+Compiling the `assertgen` dub subpackag builds a command-line tool with which it is easy to generate assert blocks like the one above.
 These can then be pasted into an according file in [`/tests`](/tests), then ideally submitted as a GitHub pull request for upstream inclusion.
 You can use it to contribute known-good parses and increase coverage of event types.

-Simply run `dub run -c assertgen` and follow the on-screen instructions.
+Simply run `dub run :assertgen` and follow the on-screen instructions.

 ```
-Enter daemon [optional daemon literal] (ircdseven):
+Enter daemon [optional daemon literal] (ircdseven): unreal
-Enter network (freenode):
+Enter network (freenode): foobar
-Enter server address (irc.freenode.net):
+Enter server address (irc.freenode.net): irc.server.tld

 [...]